john29917958/john29917958.github.io/source/_posts/Learn-Coding-Write-My-First-Program-Hello-World.md

-title: 'Learn to Code 1: My First Program - Hello, World!'
+title: 'Learn Coding: Write My First Program - Hello, World!'
 visible: show
-date: 2022-07-17 13:00:34
+date: 2022-09-04 19:13:34
 tags: [programming, coding, program, code, class, course, education, teaching]
 category: Programming
 ---

-Have you ever dreamed of writing your own app and publish it on Google Play and App Store in many countries? or writing a website and everyone can browse it through a web browser?
-Just 10 minutes, you can write your first program by yourself!
-Enter this article and let's get started!
+This is the question I hear the most: I want to start to learn coding today!
+But would it be difficult?
+Would I fail?
+Today I'm gonna turn you from a complete beginner to a coder.
+Click the more button, you'll write your first program today.

 <!--more-->

 Let's do this, open the browser and press "Ctrl + Shift + J" on Windows or "Ctrl + Option + J" on Mac to open the developer console.
 {% asset_img terminal.jpg %}
 See the right-angle icon on the screen?
 You are an excellent programmer in front of a console now!
 Try not to copy any text in this article.
 Let's type something in the magic terminal then hit the enter key: `console.log('Hello, world!');`